 - A. Purpose.
 To protect, restore, and manage the unique characteristics and resources of the areas waterward of the ordinary high-water mark (OHWM). - B. Designation Criteria.
-Lands waterward of the OHWM, which include tidelands, bedlands, and lands beneath freshwater shorelines of the state (may also include wetlands). and shorelines of statewide significance.

-C. Management Policies.

-- 1. New over-water structures and development on navigable waters and their beds should be allowed only for water-dependent uses, public access or ecological restoration, and when: - a.
-They do not preclude attainment of ecological restoration; and b.
+Lands waterward of the OHWM, which include tidelands, bedlands, and lands beneath freshwater shorelines of the state (may also include wetlands), use and shorelines of statewide significance are assigned an "aquatic" shoreline designation. - C. Management Policies. - 1.
+New over-water structures and development on navigable waters and their beds should be allowed only for water-dependent uses, public access or ecological restoration, and when: - a.
+They do not preclude attainment of ecological restoration; and - b.
 The size of the new over-water structure is limited to the minimum necessary to support the structure's intended use; and - c.
-In order to reduce the impacts of shoreline development and increase effective use of water resources Mmultiple use of the over-water facility facilities has been should be encouraged; and - d.
-The structure or uses on navigable waters is should be located and designed to minimize interference with surface navigation, to consider impacts to public views, to allow for the safe, unobstructed passage of fish and wildlife, particularly those species dependent on migration and to ensure that the project does not conflict with existing water dependent uses; and e.
-The use or modification is designed and managed to prevent degradation of water quality and alteration of natural hydrographic conditions.
+In order to reduce the impacts of shoreline development and increase effective use of water resources, mMultiple use of the over-water facilitiesy has should be been encouraged; and - d.
+The structure or uses on navigable waters and their beds is should be located and designed to minimize interference with surface navigation, to consider impacts to public views, to allow for the safe, unobstructed passage of fish and wildlife, particularly those species dependent on migration and to ensure that the project does not conflict with existing water dependent uses; and